Gkcloud5/Better-future/Communication/Improvement/till 50 words/03-Been word.md

 	* train will have reached the station at 4PM.
 * Perfect continues
 	* He has been writing the story (கதை எழுதி வருகிறார்)
+* Past perfect continues
+	* He had been writing the story
+* Future perfect continues
+	* He will have been writing the story tomorrow at this same time

 ### 3 Examples:

+##### Pre